Can fear discredit advertising on Facebook?

 “This ‘telephone’ has too many shortcomings to be seriously considered as a means of communication.”—Western Union internal memo 1876.

 Look at these hilarious historical quotes and guess what our generations ridiculous quote will be, we may have already heard it in the hearings:

 “The wireless music box has no imaginable commercial value.
 Who would pay for a message sent to nobody in particular?” —an investor in response to David Sarnoff’s push for radio 1920

 “While theoretically and technically television may be feasible, commercially and financially it is an impossibility.” —Lee De Forest, radio pioneer 1926.
 This one is my personal favorite!

-The online behavior hasn’t change one bit even with all this negative press.
-I’ve heard a couple people say they deleted their account…..BYE!
+The online behavior hasn’t changed one bit even with all this negative press.
+I’ve heard a couple of people say they deleted their account…..BYE!
 There are plenty more buyers still there and they aren’t leaving.
-In fact new buyers enter this market every single day.
-Why are people letting this mind set sabotage their legacy?
+In fact, new buyers enter this market every single day.
+Why are people letting this mindset sabotage their legacy?

 There will be more changes coming, bet on that.
 However, this "new media" is still bringing in more revenue than ever before to the people willing and patient enough to try it and find the resources and variables to make it work.
 It’s not push button and boom results, but, it’s worth understanding or partnering with someone that does.
 You don’t have to throw money at it.
 You can spend a fraction of your marketing budget, play it like a long game, and leave the legacy your organization deserves.